 At Pinterest, our mission is to help you discover and do what you love.
 That means showing you ideas that are relevant, interesting and personal to you, and making sure you don’t see anything that’s inappropriate or spammy.

 These guidelines are our acceptable use policy and clarify what we do and don’t allow on Pinterest.
-If you come across a Pin that seems to break these rules, you can report it to us.
+If you come across a Pin, comment or message that seems to break these rules, you can report it to us.
 Where available, we look to external research and guidance from subject matter experts as we work to keep Pinterest safe.

 Our team works hard to keep divisive, disturbing or unsafe content off Pinterest.
 Some types of content we delete, other stuff we just hide from public areas.